berryamin/Python/Python-3/Doc/library/datetime.rst

    Return the current UTC date and time, with :attr:`tzinfo` ``None``.
-This is like :meth:`now`, but returns the current UTC date and time, as a naive :class:`datetime` object.
+This is like :meth:`now`, but returns the current UTC date and time, as a naive :class:`.datetime` object.
 An aware current UTC datetime can be obtained by calling ``datetime.now(timezone.utc)``.
 See also :meth:`now`.

 .. classmethod:: datetime.fromtimestamp(timestamp, tz=None)